NooCube is one of the most affordable and best-marketed nootropic stacks currently available.

 Well, I’ve been taking it for a week before I decided to stop it.

 Here is what happened.

-As soon as I received this supplement, I’ve made detailed research to understand the REAL quality of Noocube.
+As soon as I received NooCube supplement, I’ve done detailed research to understand the REAL quality of Noocube.

-The first thing I noticed before I even tried it out was the fact that NooCube is severly underdosed which was a big surprise to me.
+The first thing I noticed before I even tried it out was the fact that NooCube is severely underdosed which was a big surprise to me.

 It’s not that I expected something else due to a relatively low price for this nootropic stack, but still, I hoped this supplement would be much better dosed.

-Since I really wanted to see if this product provides any of the promised benefits, I’ve decided to quickly increase the dose.
+Since I really wanted to see if this product provides any of the promised benefits, I’ve decided to increase the dose quickly.

 Compared to the first couple of days, I’d say that logically speaking, 4 capsules of NooCube per day could actually make you feel more focused and should improve your memory (due to the relatively high dose of Alpha GPC), but keep in mind that taking 4 capsules/day (instead of 2) basically double the price.

 NooCube Nootropic stack contains non-GMO ingredients, and it is without caffeine, but it is NOT gluten-free, not vegan-friendly, and it contains some less popular nootropics.

 NooCube formula contains 9 nootropic ingredients: